kevinfengcs88/nvim/README.md

     - Also figure out why cursor doesn't always stay yellow (sometimes it matches the color of the character underneath it)
 - LSP warning still occurring for noice
 - Change "accept completion" key from <CR> to something more specific
-    - When typing a keyword or completion at the end of a line, hitting <CR> does not create a new line and instead accepts a redundant completion